theandrelima/pydantic-serdes/docs/the_global_data_store.md

 ## The `ModelsGlobalStore` class
 The `ModelsGlobalStore` class is designed to be a global store for all models in the application.
-It uses a defaultdict to store models, where the keys are the model class names and the values are [SerialWeaverSortedSet](/serial_weaver/custom_collections.py) objects.
-The `SerialWeaverSortedSet` is a custom collection that stores the models in a sorted order, based on the `key` property of the model, which in turn simply returns all values associated with each attribute namely defined by the tuple of strings in the `._key` attribute of the model class.
+It uses a defaultdict to store models, where the keys are the model class names and the values are [SerialBusSortedSet](/serial_bus/custom_collections.py) objects.
+The `SerialBusSortedSet` is a custom collection that stores the models in a sorted order, based on the `key` property of the model, which in turn simply returns all values associated with each attribute namely defined by the tuple of strings in the `._key` attribute of the model class.

 Here's a breakdown of its attributes and methods:

 - `_records`: This is a defaultdict that stores the models.
-It's initialized with `SerialWeaverSortedSet` as the default factory function, so any new keys will automatically be assigned an empty `SerialWeaverSortedSet`.
+It's initialized with `SerialBusSortedSet` as the default factory function, so any new keys will automatically be assigned an empty `SerialBusSortedSet`.

 - `records`: This is a property that provides access to `_records`.
 It has a getter and a setter.
 The getter simply returns `_records`.
 The setter raises a `DataStoreDirectAssignmentError` if you try to assign to records directly,